New Zealand Parliament Buildings: Replacement building

 After the old building burnt down, a contest was created for the new parliament building, which was won by Government Architect John Campbell.
 His design was divided into two stages.
 The first half, a Neoclassical building, contained both chambers and the second half Bellamy's (the parliamentary dining facility) and a new Gothic Revival library to replace the existing one.

 Despite cost concerns, Prime Minister William Massey let construction of the first stage begin in 1914, but without much of the roof ornamentation or the roof domes.
 The outbreak of World War I created labour and material shortages that made construction difficult.
 However, members of Parliament (MPs) were so desperate to get out of the run-down old Government House that they moved into the unfinished building in 1918.
 In 1922, the first stage was completed (the second stage was never built).
 Beginning in 1992, extensive work was undertaken to strengthen the building.
 Parliament House was finally officially opened in 1995 by Elizabeth II, Queen of New Zealand, after its refurbishment.
 The intention of the Liberal Government was for the design to be implemented in stages, eventually resulting in a coherent architectural setting.
 Instead, as Heritage New Zealand remarks, the setting that has been achieved "has little aesthetic or architectural coherence", especially through the construction of the Beehive instead of completion of Parliament House.

 In February 2022, many anti-COVID-19 vaccine mandate protestors converged outside Parliament House.
 They set up tents on the lawn, occupying the parliamentary precinct, and blockaded nearby Molesworth Street.
 The protestors were cleared by Police on 2 March, after nearly four weeks.
 The protestors set fires and caused damage to the lawns, and vandalised Parliament Buildings.

 Additional Parliament building

 In 2022, then-Speaker of the House Trevor Mallard announced a new six-storey building complex behind Parliament House on Museum Street.
 It takes the place of what was formerly Parliament's carpark, and is designed to house MPs that can no longer be accommodated in the main building.

-The complex will be constructed out of wood to allow high earthquake resilience in combination with base isolation technology.
-It is set to be completed in time for the 2026 election.
+The complex is constructed out of wood to allow high earthquake resilience in combination with base isolation technology.
+It is set to be completed in early 2027.